the excess water needs to drain out of the pot after watering

-These are orchids of brightly shady forests, and so their
+Miltonias are plants of brightly shady forests, and so their

 needs for light can be met easily.
-One to two hours of full
+One half hour, up to an

-sun in the early morning, OR sun diminished by sheer curtains
+hour, of full sun in the early morning, OR sun diminished

-variations any of which would provide enough light to allow
+sun, are some variations any of which would provide enough

 The last item of concern is you!
 Take a little time to admire